 Best lubricants for rubber bushings

 When taking care of the rubber bushings we need to be careful about which lubricant to use.
 Using a petroleum or oil based lubricant will make matter worse as it will make the rubber swell and slowly disintegrate.
 For this reason, the two best lubricants for rubber bushings are silicon spray and rubber lube.
 You will find these type of lubricants in any motor store.

 Getting the lubricant to work properly might be a bit hard.
 To lubricate the rubber bushing in your car, first you need to remove the bolt holding the component with the bushing.
 Then, generously spray and lubricate the bushing so it soaks down to it.

 If after having generously lubricated the rubber bushings your car still makes a noise, it could be a much serious problem.
 Maybe the bushing is completely worn out, in this case, you will need to replace the bushings as only lubricating them won't solve the problem.

-If you want to read similar articles to How to Lubricate Rubber Bushings, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to How to Lubricate Rubber Bushings, we recommend you browse around our Car Maintenance and Repair category.